jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 Reeves, A. R. (2011).
 Creating plans for learning.
 In _Where great teaching begins: Planning for student thinking and learning._ Alexandria, VA: ASCD.

+Rusznyak, L. & Walton, E. (2011).
+Lesson planning guidelines for student teachers: A scaffold for the development of pedagogical content knowledge. _Education as Change,_ 15(2).

 Schwartz, D. L., Chase, C. C., & Bransford, J. D. (2012).
 Resisting overzealous transfer: Coordinating previously successful routines with needs for new learning. _Educational Psychologist, 47_(3).

 Shore, I. (1996). _When students have power: Negotiating authority in critical pedagogy._ Chicago, IL: University of Chicago Press.